JackChen-seu/JunkaiChen/_includes/services.md

 ## Mics

-<p>In my free time, I like to read, listen to music, watch movies.</p>
+<p>In my free time, I like to read, listen to music, watch movies, photography.</p>

 <p>Some recommended movies:</p>